Jeff Tuel: College career

 Tuel enrolled at Washington State University, becoming only the second true freshman to start at quarterback for the Washington State Cougars football team, after Drew Bledsoe (who, coincidentally, also wound up playing for the Bills).
 In 26 games, Tuel had four wins.
 However, his 61.4 completion percentage is the highest in Cougars' history, and he finished his career in the top ten in school history for completions, pass attempts, touchdowns, and passing yards.

+In his final game at Washington State, at home against rival Washington in the annual Apple Cup in November 2012, Tuel led the Cougars to the largest comeback victory in the 105 games the schools had played up to that point.
+WSU trailed by 18 in the fourth quarter and won the game 31-28 in overtime.
+Tuel completed 33 of 53 passes for 350 yards.

 Tuel suffered a broken collarbone early in the 2011 season, and reinjured his collarbone when he returned.
 He considered petitioning the National Collegiate Athletic Association (NCAA) for a fifth year of collegiate eligibility due to injuries that limited his playing time, but decided against it.
 He believed that the NCAA wanted him to blame head coach Paul Wulff's handling of the injury.